forrestjgq/lsp/thread/pwpt/pthread1.md

         }
     }
 }
 ```

 ### 1.5.3 A version using multiple threads

-Now, let us try another alarm program, alarm\_thread.c.
-It is much like the fork version in alarm\_fork.c, except that it uses threads instead of child processes to create asynchronous alarms.
+Now, let us try another alarm program, `alarm_thread.c`.
+It is much like the `fork` version in `alarm_fork.c`, except that it uses threads instead of child processes to create asynchronous alarms.
 Four Pthreads calls are used in this program:

-- **pthread\_create** creates a thread running the routine specified in the third argument (alarm\_thread), returning an identifier for the new thread to the variable referenced by thread.
+- `pthread_create` creates a thread running the routine specified in the third argument (`alarm_thread`), returning an identifier for the new thread to the variable referenced by thread.
-- **pthread\_detach** allows Pthreads to reclaim the thread's resources as soon as it terminates.
+- `pthread_detach` allows Pthreads to reclaim the thread's resources as soon as it terminates.
-- **pthread\_exit** terminates the calling thread.
+- `pthread_exit` terminates the calling thread.
-- **pthread\_self** returns the calling thread's identifier.
+- `pthread_self` returns the calling thread's identifier.

-The **alarm\_t** structure defines the information stored for each alarm command, the number of seconds until the alarm is due, and the message string that will be printed by the thread.
+[5-8] The `alarm_t` structure defines the information stored for each alarm command, the number of seconds until the alarm is due, and the message string that will be printed by the thread.

 ```c
 /** alarm_thread.c part 1 definitions */